-When we press the clutch it will get Engaged then it means the clutch breaks the contact with the Flywheel and hence, no drive obtained from the engine.
+When we press the clutch it will get Engaged then it means the clutch breaks the contact with the Flywheel and hence, no drive is obtained from the engine.
 The gearbox can easily change gears with the help of synchronizers.
 Once the shift of gears is complete, we release the lever.

 At this point, the clutch gets disengaged I.e, the clutch plate gets in contact with the Flywheel again.
 The drive is transmitted again to the gearbox.

-When we pressed the padel then the pressure plate is pressed which is bolted with a Flywheel we applied force to the clutch cover inward then the disc will move upward and then the disc is separated from between Flywheel and clutch disc.
+When we pressed the padel then the pressure plate is pressed which is bolted with a Flywheel we applied force to the clutch cover inward then the disc will move upward and then the disc is separated from between flywheels and clutch disc.

 A clutch as a verb is to hold or grasp something firmly it is a device that grasps one shaft to another shaft.